About the Call Center Challenge

 Preliminary Round Phone Test Process

-All candidates who meet the eligibility requirements will receive a time for a pre-selection phone test where contestants will respond to various customer service scenarios, tentatively scheduled for December 16 & 17, 2015.
+All candidates who meet the eligibility requirements will receive a time for a pre-selection phone test where contestants will respond to various customer service scenarios, scheduled for December 18 - 20, 2017.

-At the conclusion of the preliminary round, a panel of APTA member judges will select seven finalists for the final competition in Phoenix, AZ at the 2016 APTA Marketing and Communications Workshop, February 28 – March 2.
+At the conclusion of the preliminary round, a panel of APTA member judges will select five finalists for the final competition in San Francisco, CA at the 2018 APTA Marketing and Communications Workshop, February 25 – 28, 2018.

-The final competition will take place in front of a live audience at APTA’s 2016 Marketing & Communications Workshop on Tuesday, March 1, 2016, at the Renaissance Phoenix Downtown Hotel in Arizona.
-Finalists will be presented with three randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
-The contestant with the highest score, as determined by a panel of APTA member judges, will be named public transportation’s best telephone customer information agent.
+The final competition will take place in front of a live audience at APTA’s 2018 Marketing & Communications Workshop, in San Francisco, CA. Finalists will be presented with randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
+The contestant with the highest score, as determined by a panel of APTA member judges, will be named public transportation’s best telephone customer information agent, and the Call Center Challenge champion.

 Contact Stephen Kendrick at firstname.lastname@example.org with questions.